This post was originally published as part of the 40 Day Herbalist Blog Challenge. You can read all of the posts from the Challenge here.

 Crataegus laevigata or C. monogyna

-Doesn’t do well in dry.
-Natural habitat is in woodland and forest edges, so it does alright with a little shade.
+This small tree or shrub bears showy blossoms that are a beautiful feature plant in a home landscape.
+This herb doesn’t do well in dry soils.
+Its natural habitat is in woodland and forest edges, so it does alright with a little shade.
 The kind typically for sale in herb shops is the European variety, but there is variety that is native to the US (V. opulus var americanum).
 Several native vibunums have ethnobotanical uses as well.
 Learn more about crampbark in this article at Herbs with Rosalee and this one by herbalist Richard Whelan.

 All the best,